Michael Gardiner: 2009-2010: Minor Premiership and consecutive grand finals

 The 2009 and 2010 seasons were arguably Gardiner's best football of his career, where he returned to some of his best form, forming a formidable ruck partnership with Steven King.
 In 2009, Gardiner played in 16 of St Kilda FC's 22 matches in the home and away season, in which St Kilda dominated the competition, qualifying on top of the standings and winning the 2009 AFL Minor Premiership McClelland Trophy.
 He averaged 10 disposals and 20.5 hit outs per game, while proving a threat up forward, kicking 12 goals for the season.
 Though considered unfortunate to narrowly miss out on selection, Gardiner's return to form and value to the St Kilda side saw him touted as a potential All-Australian Team selection.

 Gardiner played his 150th game of AFL football in the Saints' round 13 match against Richmond, a remarkable milestone for a player who had battled persistent injuries, before being traded by the West Coast Eagles in 2006.
 Gardiner then played in the Round 14 blockbuster clash between the only two undefeated sides of the competition - the Saints and the Cats.
 In front of an AFL record crowd of 54,444 at Docklands Stadium, Gardiner kicked four goals, including the last goal of the game after a spectacular mark in the closing 2 minutes.
 Gardiner would receive 3 Brownlow Medal votes in recognition of his performance as best player on ground against the Cats, which St Kilda won by 6 points.

-Gardiner played in all of St Kilda's finals matches, including qualifying and Preliminary Final wins over Collingwood and Western, and was selected to play in the 2009 AFL Grand Final, his second Grand Final appearance.
+Gardiner played in all of St Kilda's finals matches, including qualifying and Preliminary Final wins over Collingwood and Western Bulldogs, and was selected to play in the 2009 AFL Grand Final, his second Grand Final appearance.
 Gardiner played just over 50% of game time in the Grand Final where St Kilda was defeated by 12 points by Geelong.

 Gardiner had a stellar 2010 season.
 He played 22 games, the most he had ever played in a single season, during which he averaged 10.5 disposals, 17 hit-outs a game and kicked 10 goals for the year.
 He combined his aggression and mobility around the ground with masterful ruck performances, recording a top-three finish in the competition for hit-outs to advantage.
 During the season, Gardiner hit the headlines for a late-night altercation with Carlton Football Club's Mitch Robinson.

 However, Gardiner's on-field performances helped the Saints qualify for the Finals Series in third, winning through to a third consecutive Preliminary Final and second consecutive Grand Final with wins over Geelong and the Western Bulldogs in Weeks 1 and 3 of the Finals Series.
 Gardiner kicked the first goal in St Kilda's hard-fought Qualifying Final victory over Geelong.
 He was selected to play in his third career Grand Final.
 During the first half, Gardiner sustained a hamstring strain which effectively ended his season, restricted to the interchange bench for the remainder for the game.
 His absence being notably covered by Jason Blake in a tightly contested match.